GrussmayerLab/fgFocus/README.md

    - Follow the instructions here: [EMU Guide](https://jdeschamps.github.io/EMU-guide/)

 3. **Install the gFocus Plugin**
-   - Copy the `gFocus.jar` file into the `EMU` folder in your Micro-Manager directory.
+   - Copy the `fgFocus.jar` file into the `EMU` folder in your Micro-Manager directory.

 4. **Install the Device Adapter**
    - Copy the `mmgr_dal_gFocus.dll` file into the root directory of Micro-Manager.